 Research

-Our research goal is to improve human performance, safety, and well-being by applying human factors, data analytics, and cognitive psychology to the analysis, design, and evaluation of the intelligent systems.
+Our research goal is to improve human performance, safety, and well-being by applying human factors, data analytics, and cognitive science to the analysis, design, and evaluation of the intelligent systems.
 Research topics include:

 Human Factors in Intelligent Transportation Systems